-One of my readers once asked me that can we castle if the rook is threatened.
-I thought this was a good question and many chess enthusiasts maybe also having and that’s how I ended up writing this article.
+One of my readers once asked me can we castle if the rook is threatened.
+I thought this was a good question and many chess enthusiasts maybe also have and that’s how I ended up writing this article.
 So, can you castle if your rook is under attack?

 Yes, you can castle if the rook is under attack because as per the standard rules, castling is not restricted when the rook is under attack.
 Moreover, the rook can even pass through the attacked squares while castling.
 However, castling is not allowed if the king is under attack.

 There are four rules of castling in chess that you need to follow.
 If you violate any of those four rules then that castling would be considered an illegal move.

 Let’s discuss these four rules one by one.

 1. Castling is allowed only if either the king or rook has NOT been moved from their starting position.

 Explanation: So for example, if you decided to castle on a particular side but you have already moved the rook of that side.
 Then in that case you can’t castle on that side.